Pizzuti92/MG-MAMPOSSt/README.md

 30.
 ************************************************************************
 ```
 Note that, in the case of a fixed-grid exploration, this corresponds to a 51 X 31 points grid.
-As for the second block, we select the following guess values of the input parameters:
+As for the second group, we select the following guess values of the input parameters:
 ```bash
 1.41
 0.33